The Parent’s Guide to the Philly Women’s March

 This year’s march is scheduled to begin at 10:30 am.
 Marchers will gather at Aviator Park, then March from Logan Square to Eakins Oval, where there will be speakers and performances beginning at noon.
 The march is supposed to end at 3 pm.

 Organizer are asking anyone who plans to attend to reserve a free ticket so they can help police and transit officials plan for the crowd.
-Laura Arblaster Zangrilli, who’s in charge of programming for the march, said organizers are expecting 50,000 to 70,000 people this year.
+More than 13,000 people have said on Facebook that they’re going, and another 40,000 have expressed interest in the event.

 Philadelphia’s march is one of many around the country, including Washington, DC.
-This year’s marches are part anniversary — last year’s events drew enormous, energized crowds that stunned even the organizers, including 50,000 here — and part protest.
+This year’s marches are part anniversary — last year’s events drew enormous, energized crowds that stunned even the organizers — and part protest.
 The theme of this year’s Philadelphia march is “We Resist.
 We Persist.
 We Rise.”

 Among the 12 scheduled speakers — chosen from nearly 150 applications — are Vashti Bandy, a member of the Tuesdays with Toomey protest group; Daejah Vaughn, a 15-year-old spoken-word poet; and Pauline Thompson Guerin, a member of Philadelphia Veterans for Organization.